JyotiBhardwaj27/Indonesia-Covid19_Analytics_Dashboard/README.md

 pip install streamlit pandas plotly altair seaborn

-## Steps to Run the Streamlit Application
+## Two methodds to Run the Streamlit Application

+## Method 1:
+## 🚀 Dashboard Deployment

+You can directly access the Streamlit dashboard by referring to the **[StreamlitCloudDeploymentInformation](StreamlitCloudDeploymentInformation)** file in the repository.

+## Method 2:
 1. **Clone the repository or download the project files:**

    - To **clone** the repository using Git, run the following command in your terminal: